Are you planning an initiative that enhances the well-being of Milton residents? The Milton Community Connections Grant (MCCG) may be able to help.

 • Foundations that raise money for nonprofit or for-profit organizations, or any level of government and their related groups.

-• Organizations that focus on political activities.
+• Organizations focused on political activities.